 Who needs the whole damn rainbow anyway?
 Some of the best letterpress work is printed in one or two colors.
 Good ideas, design, typography and paper choice can trump mind-numbing technicolor any time.
 This is not to say we frown upon color.
 Three, four or more pedantically chosen spot color combinations are very doable and spectacular.

 A dark and light side.
 Letterpress inks are translucent.
 When printed one on top of another you get the appearance of a third color where overlapping occurs.
-Light colors can be printed over dark colors or vice versa to eye-catching affect.
-Plan for overlapping colors in your design, it doesn’t cost a thing to do.
+Plan for overprinting colors in your design, it doesn’t cost a thing to do.

 Throw stock color into your palette mix.
-Unusual effects can be achieved when light ink colors are letterpressed on darker colored paper stocks.
-Keep in mind though that paper stock color will show through ink and change the appearance the colors.
+Unusual effects can be achieved when ink colors are letterpressed on colored paper stocks.
+Keep in mind though that any paper stock color will show through the printed inks and change the appearance the colors.

 Bite and smile.
 Bite is the depression or indentation that occurs in the paper’s surface when the image is letterpressed with a heavy impression weight.
 Bite often is what bedazzles people about letterpress and what sets it apart form other forms of printing.
 However, the amount of bite must be carefully considered when designing for letterpress.
 Too much bite can be dangerous.
 Cranky Pressman also has moans about bite below.

 Forget the ink all together.
 How about printing with no ink at all?
 With letterpress you can use an inkless blind impression where the image is created with just a bite impression in the paper surface.
 Just try to get your digital printer to do this.
-We must caution that on ordinary card weight stock a blind impression will show though to the back side of the stock and should be taken into account in the design.
-By far the best way to use a blind impression is on one of our Stocky Weights Board Stocks.
+We must caution that on ordinary cover weight stock a blind impression will show though to the back side of the stock and should be taken into account in the design.
+If it is a 2-sided production you probably should seriously consider a double-weight stock like Lettra 220# cover.

-NOTE: A blind impression is similar to but not the same as embossing which is a more precise and complicated process.
-Cranky Pressman also offers embossing for an additional charge.
+NOTE: A blind impression is similar to but not the same as a debossing which is a more precise and complicated process.
+Cranky Pressman also offers true debossing or embossing for an additional charge.

 That was put nicely.
-Here’s a more to chew on:
+Here’s more to chew on:

 It’s not all fun and games.

 Bite will bite back.
 We all like bite but there are some who suffer from over-bite.
 Keep in mind that a heavy bite on the front of most paper stocks will show through to the back.
 This does not have to be a problem as long as it is understood and considered in the design.
-The thinner the stock the more the bite back.
-On text weight stocks it is unavoidable and most card weight stocks will have some bite show through.
-The only way to have no bite show through is to use one of our Stocky Weights board stocks if they suit your design.
-Think before demanding very heavy bite.
+The thinner the stock the more it will bite back.
+A decent bite impression is going to show through to the opposite side of any stock 200# cover or lighter.
+The way to minimize or eliminate bite show-through is to use a double weight stock such as Lettra 220# cover or one of our Stocky Weight board stocks.

 Letterpress is not the same as offset printing.
 Halftone perfection, flawless screened tints and flooded areas of impeccably solid color are qualities where offset printing excels and letterpress does not.
 Letterpress is fabulous for so many reasons but mimicking offset is not one.

 Don’t use halftones halfassed.
 In the right designer’s hands letterpress halftone images can look quite spiffy.
 Unfortunately, when used poorly halftones can also look ugly as hell.
 Think very carefully about how you propose to use halftones.
 Halftones need to be 100 dpi or coarser and will print better on a smoother harder paper stock.
-If you are considering using halftones it may be best to call to discuss your ideas before completing the artwork.
-There is an additional charge for halftones.
-See Artwork Preparation for more information on using halftones.
+Letterpress printed halftones look similar in quality to those in crappy newspapers.
+See Artwork Requirements for more information on using halftones.

 Tints can cause more pain than halftones.
 A 100 line tint printed in letterpress is not a thing of great beauty.
 Tints work better as a smaller part of a rougher styled design.
-If you are after a smart refined style then an additional color may be a better approach than a tint.
-Any tints will incur extra charges.
+If you are after a smart refined style then an additional color is likely a better approach than a tint.

 Reversed type.
 Throw some reversed type into your solid areas and the situation gets even nastier.
 Reversed letter forms do not hold up perfectly under the great force of a letterpress impression.
 The reversed type may become a little distressed.
 If this is acceptable in your design all is fine but if you wish to look at the type under a loupe and see no imperfections it’s just not going to happen.